 This important contribution for the good of the universal Church is a demonstration of the concerns of African bishops regarding many controversial matters that are going to be considered in the Synod on the Family.
 It is presented by Francis Cardinal Arinze, Prefect Emeritus of the Congregation for Divine Worship.
 He underlines how marriage comes from God and that no human person has the authority to try to reinvent it.
 He shows how part of the forces that militate against marriage are a form of “ideological colonization.”
 He wisely expresses reservations about interfaith marriages, and underlines how Catholics involved in second “marriages” cannot be admitted to Holy Communion because that action would be equivalent to declaring their first marriage dissolved.

-Robert Cardinal Sarah, Responses to the New Challenges of the Family
+Robert Cardinal Sarah: Response to the New Challenges to the Family

 He underlines that we find “slippery language in the document in the midst of correct statements.”
 And that this document lacks “a clear position and all the confusion that we note in the Relatio synodi are obvious signs, not only of a deep crisis of the faith, but also of an equally deep crisis in pastoral practice.”
 With a bit of pointed irony he expresses his astonishment “that instead of a more in-depth study and an organized, systematic diffusion of this great pastoral effort deployed by John Paul II, some speak as though nothing had been done to be close to families, and they narrow the perspective to an opposition between those who are allegedly fixated on legalism and those who invoke the Divine Mercy.”
 He underlines how the Relatio synodi reflects the malaise of the Church of the West that is stifled by godless secularized society.
 He concludes this analysis with a pithy statement: “But is it not strange, sad, and even dangerous to pit divine laws and canonical norms in this way against values, when these norms are the synthetic, comprehensive expression of doctrine in the service of life—precisely what we call pastoral ministry?”